-When I first looked into geocaching, I was a bit underwhelmed by the information out there on exactly how to get started and whether it was doable with little kids.
+When I first looked into geocaching, I was underwhelmed by the information out there on exactly how to get started and whether it was doable with little kids.
 The GPS and waypoints language frightened me and I was confused about whether I needed a separate GPS device or if my phone would work.
 I put together this “Beginner’s Guide to Geocaching with Kids” (originally published on my previous blog) and received such an overwhelming great response that I thought it would be helpful to republish here, for anyone wanting a new outdoor activity.
 It’s great for kids of any age, is a fun combination of outdoor exploration and technology and perfect for all you parents that want to be more outdoorsy and adventurous.
 My kids and I love it and had I known how easy and fun geocaching was, we would have started doing this ages ago!

 So, if you’re anything like me (the me from a year ago) and are interested in geocaching with your kids, but don’t know where to begin, let me walk you through the process.